 In the fitness world, we always hear about “shocking the muscle” and how it is needed for muscle growth.
 When people say this, they are referring to the fact that we must consistently change the routine we engage in order to stimulate muscle growth.
 This statement acknowledges that the muscle is smart, it has “memory” and will adapt to any and everything we throw at it.
-As a result, people change their routines sporadically essentially gaining no traction and even if they do gain some sort of traction, they have no direction.
+As a result, people change their routines sporadically essentially gaining no traction and even if they do gain some sort of traction and they eventually hit a wall.
 The rhetoric surrounding this phrase of “shocking the muscle” is so misleading to some people that I thought I might clear some things up by touching on the basics of the principle of progressive overload and hopefully contribute to the death of the term “shocking the muscle.”

 - Neuromuscular adaptation